Elmer J. Pacheco, MD

 Medical Director - Tampa Clinic

-Elmer J. Pacheco, MD, is the Lung Institute’s medical consultant.
+Elmer J. Pacheco, MD, is the Lung Institute’s medical director.
 He received his Bachelor of Arts in Humanities at the Johns Hopkins University.
 After earning his medical degree at the University of Puerto Rico Medical School, he fulfilled his internship and residency in internal medicine at Puerto Rico’s University District Hospital.
 He has also completed fellowships in medical oncology at M.D.
 Anderson Medical Center in Houston, Texas, and in nuclear medicine at William Beaumont Army Medical Center in El Paso, Texas.

 Dr. Pacheco has served with clinics and hospitals worldwide as medical director, professor and in committee and advisory capacities.
 He has published several papers in medical journals.
 Dr. Pacheco served throughout the 1980s and 90s on active duty in the United States Army Medical Corps, as well as in the Puerto Rico and New Mexico National Guard.